 The cloud provider will provide services to help to manage this approach.

 Cloud services providers typically offer only the more up to date versions of software and operating systems.
-This sounds great but organizations often rely on earlier versions, and moving from a very old database engine to a more up to date one might require some work.
+This sounds great but organisations often rely on earlier versions, and moving from a very old database engine to a more up to date one might require some work.

-Before moving to the cloud, an organization should check whether their chosen vendor actually supports the version of an operating system or application that it needs to run in the cloud.
+Before moving to the cloud, an organisation should check whether their chosen vendor actually supports the version of an operating system or application that it needs to run in the cloud.
 This might be as simple as upgrading to the latest version, but the devil is always in the detail.

 Daniel Ives has worked in the IT industry since leaving university in 1992, holding roles including support, analysis, development, project management and training.
 He has worked predominantly with Windows and uses a variety of programming languages and databases.